The phrase not the sharpest tool in the shed means someone who is thought to be unintelligent in some way; slow to

 Note: There is a similar expression with the same meaning as this one that goes “(he/she’s) not the brightest bulb in the box.”

 Example: Ryan is not the sharpest tool in the shed when it comes to cars.
 He knows next to nothing about them!

 The Origin Of ‘Not The Sharpest Tool In The Shed’

-So how long have people been using this metaphor that compares people to blunt shed tools?
-While the origin of the saying is unclear, it looks like it originated fairly recently.
+So… how long have people been using this saying?
+Not long; it looks like this metaphor originated fairly recently.
 Why do I say that?
 Because the earliest I could find it in print is from the Colorado Springs Gazette Telegraph newspaper, July 1994:

 “Critics said that Cliburn was an intuitive artist, and that once his intuition was exhausted, he had little else to say about a piece — which was a fancy way of saying that Cliburn wasn’t the sharpest tool in the shed.”

 I’m unable to find the term from an earlier date than the quote above.
-To me, this suggests that it probably originated sometime during the late 20th century.
+To me, this would suggest that it probably originated sometime during the late 20th century.

 - If we’re talking about cooking, Rob is not exactly the sharpest tool in the shed.
 That’s why he keeps his meals simple most of the time.
 At least they still taste good.

 - My orange cat isn’t the sharpest tool in the shed, but that’s okay, he’s still adorable!